-Today my turntable is a beautiful Thorens TD-160 from the 70, which I purchased in 2015 at a ridiculous price to upgrade from my old TD-165.
-As of now, I’ve only dampened the bottom board with tar sheets and installed larger feet.
-I replaced the original rubber mat with a Funk Firm Achromat and installed a Shure M97 Era IV cartridge with Nagaoka N97Ed stylus.
-Lately I’ve also replaced the original RCA cables with low capacity Van Damme OFC cables, also rewiring the ground connection, only to have recently come back to the original feet and cables, replacing just the RCA plugs.
+Today my turntable is a beautiful Thorens TD-160 from the 70s, which I purchased in 2015 at a ridiculous price as an upgrade from my old TD-165.
+At first, I’ve only dampened the bottom board with tar sheets and installed larger feet.
+I replaced the original rubber mat with a Funk Firm Achromat and installed a Shure M97 Era IV cartridge.
+Then I’ve replaced the original RCA cables with low capacity Van Damme OFC cables, also rewiring the ground connection, only to have recently come back to the original feet and cables, replacing just the RCA plugs.

 How I went back to vinyl